znzhao/Core/README.md

 # Core
-Here are the lecture notes for the core courses of economics departement at the University of Texas at Austin.
-Please use typora to view them.
+Here are the lecture notes for the core courses of economics department at the University of Texas at Austin.
+Please use Typora to view them.

 Link: